Learn how to calculate the calories needed for your diet

 Yes, you should pay attention to your nutrient intake every day.

-A) You go on a controlled hypercaloric diet and increase your lean mass, and possibly decrease your fat mass a little.
+A) You follow a controlled high-calorie diet and increase your lean mass, and possibly reduce your fat mass a little.

-B) You are on a controlled hypocaloric diet and you decrease your fat mass, and possibly slightly increase your % of lean mass.
+B) You follow a controlled low-calorie diet and reduce fat mass, and possibly slightly increase % of lean mass.

-In hypothesis A you are not eliminating fat properly, but when you increase the % of lean mass, you are automatically decreasing the % of fat mass.
+In hypothesis A, you are not eliminating fat properly, but by increasing % of lean mass, you are automatically reducing % of fat mass.

-In hypothesis B you are not really gaining pounds of muscle, but by decreasing the % of fat mass without losing muscle, you are automatically increasing the % of lean mass.
+In hypothesis B, you are not exactly gaining kilos of muscle, but by reducing % of fat mass without losing muscle, you are automatically increasing % of lean mass.

-However, it's hard to gain muscle without putting on some fat and it's hard to lose fat without losing some muscle.
+However, it's difficult to gain muscle without adding a little fat, and it's difficult to lose fat without losing a little muscle.

 Leave a Comment